keberwein/mlbgameday/README.md

 Why mlbgameday?
 ---------------

 Designed to facilitate extract, transform and load for MLB “gameday” data.
-The package is optimized for parallel processing and dealing with data, which may be larger than memory.
-There are other packages in the R universe that were built to perform statistics and visualizations on these data, but `mlbgameday` is concerned primarily with fast and efficient loading of data, using modern data extraction techniques.
+The package is optimized for parallel processing of data that may be larger than memory.
+There are other packages in the R universe that were built to perform statistics and visualizations on these data, but `mlbgameday` is concerned primarily with data collection.
+More uses of these data can be found in the `pitchRx`, `openWAR`, and `baseballr` packages.

 Install
 -------